 2. Product Knowledge

 You should pick an interior designer who has either training or work experience.
 This gives them knowledge that an average Joe like you may not have.
 For instance, what do you know about the durability of different materials?
 An interior designer worth their money will have worked with existing brands and products.
+For example, did you know about smart glass film for windows?
+They’re an easy to implement solution for controlling daylight without having to install curtains.
 They will know which items hold up over time and which ones use cheap paint that chips off.
 You might like the look of a rug, but you may not have the trained eye that can spot a cheap material that will wear out within six months.
 A trained professional is also able to find the right material that will match the tones and functionality of your ideal dream house.
 After all, aesthetics should be the least of your worries if all your furniture isn’t lasting as long as you hoped it would.

 3. Technical Knowledge